yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 persistent and fast one like SSD used as cache for it.
 Slow device can be whole disk or only partition.
 Fast device can be also disk or partition.

+How it works?
+Bcache has backing and caching devices.
+It is grouped in sets ( multiple backing and single cache but maybe in future multiple caches will be possible ) and this set is then registered to bcache device like bcache0 which can be formatted and mounted.

+Open questions:

+- is bcache device partitionable?
+- can it be used for raid or LVM?

 ## Format and Mount Whole Disk and Partitionable MD RAID

 In libstorage-ng is possible to format and mount whole disks without any